A Theory of How Pretraining Shapes Inductive Bias in Fine-Tuning: Theoretical Characterization of Generalization Error in Fine-Tuning

-Note that while our theory also applies to $\sigma_0^2>0$, we will focus on the noiseless case $\sigma_0^2=0$.
-We assume that $\beta_{FT}^*,\beta_{PT}^*$ are sampled from the joint distribution described above.
-This connects our setting to the setting studied in \citet{bereyhi2018maximum}, allowing us to characterize the generalization error in the high-dimensional limit. \begin{proposition} Let $N_{FT}\to\infty$ and $N_{FT}/D\to\alpha_{FT}>0$.
+While our theory also applies to $\sigma_0^2>0$, we will focus on the noiseless case $\sigma_0^2=0$.
+We assume that $\beta_{FT}^*,\beta_{PT}^*$ are sampled from (\ref{eq:task-1}-\ref{eq:task-3}) and characterize the generalization error in the high-dimensional limit: \begin{proposition} Let $N_{FT}\to\infty$ and $N_{FT}/D\to\alpha_{FT}>0$.
 Then, under the replica assumption, the estimation problem \eqref{eq:opt} decouples into a scalar problem

 Specifically, $(\beta_d^*,\hat{\beta}_d,k_d)$ converge in distribution to

 Here $\theta$ and $\theta_0$ are the ``effective'' regularization and noise parameters.
 They are not only governed by the external noise and regularization, but also by the noise and regularization induced from estimating the other parameters.
 These two properties are governed by the fixed-point equations